 Moreover, another plus point to creating ZAR account over USD or EUR, is that you can make deposits & withdrawals in Rand.
 In this case, there will be no losses on exchange rates or transfer fees that would be charged by your bank (or broker) if you were to say make transfer to your broker in USD.

-Hotforex, Exness & XM broker have ZAR accounts & they also have NASDAQ or NAS100 CFD on their platform.
-So you can open account in ZAR currency & trade NAS100 on these 3 broker.
+Hotforex, Exness & XM broker have ZAR accounts & they also have NASDAQ or NAS100 CFD instrument on their platforms.
+So you can open account in ZAR currency & trade NAS100 at these 3 CFD broker.

 As per our research, there are about 10 FSCA regulated forex brokers that offer ZAR accounts.
 We have listed 3 such brokers here in our list (last updated in August 2020): Hotforex, FxPro & BlackStone Futures.
 We will add more ZAR account offering brokers in this list once we have compared their features & fees.